openlibhums/janeway/docs/source/editor/prepub.rst

 Pre Publication
 ===============
-The Pre Publication stage of the workflow takes you thorugh the last checks before publication, going through each of these final elements to check step by step.
+The Pre Publication stage of the workflow takes you through the last checks before publication, going through each of these final elements step by step.
 There are some key things to look out for in Pre Publication, outlined in bold below.

 1. View Metadata
 ----------------
 View Metadata, the first step in Pre Publication, is where editors can make final checks and alterations to author abstracts, titles, licences, article citation and names/contact details.
 It is important to ensure that the abstract and title in the metadata exactly match the abstract and title of the PDF file (often, authors change their abstract during revision and copyediting, so the original abstract needs updating before publication).
-**The metadata abstract is displayed when you preview the XML file** (if you are using XML files) **in the Typesetting Plugin.**
+**The metadata abstract is displayed when you preview the XML file** (if you are using XML files) **in the Typesetting Plugin or Production stage.**

 .. figure:: ../nstatic/gifprepub.gif